rdmpage/citation-parsing/README.md

 `editor.html` is a simple HTML editor inspired by [MarsEdit Live Source Preview](https://red-sweater.com/blog/3025/marsedit-live-source-preview) where you can edit XML and see a live preview.

-`data/core.xml` is the training data from AnyStyle.
+`data/core.xml` is the training data from AnyStyle (1510 references).

 `dict.php` uses the dictionary that comes with ParsCit.